ampproject/ampstart/README.md

 # AMP Start ⚡

 A collection of quick-start templates to build your AMP page quickly and easily.
-AMP Start is built on top of [Basscss](http://basscss.com/) a Low-Level CSS Toolkit.
+AMP Start is built on top of [Basscss](http://basscss.com/) a low-level CSS toolkit.

 ## Workspace Setup